jpgacrama/recruitment-platform/HighLevelReq/CandidateRequirements/StoreApplicationDocuments.rst

 .. _StoreApplicationDocuments:

-User should be able to store Candidates' Pre-Onboarding Documents
+User should be able to store Candidates' Application-related Documents
 =================================================================================================================================

 ``StoreApplicationDocuments``